 They are basically the assets that you own that are used for personal or investment purposes.
 The profit you earn for disposing these properties are subject to capital gains tax when they are sold.
 But the income generated for these properties such as rent, dividends, interest or royalties are subject to a normal income tax.

 Short Term Vs. Long Term Capital Gains

-Long or short capital gains are determined based on the holding period of the property before you sell it.
+Long or short-term capital gains are determined based on the holding period of the property before you sell it.
 If you hold your property more than one year, it is already considered a long-term capital gain or loss.
-On the other hand, if the property was held less than a year, it is a short-term capital.
+On the other hand, if the property was held a year or less, it is a short-term capital gain.

 Tax Rates For Collectible Items

 Collectible assets held for a longer period of time are taxed at a flat rate of 28%.
-Gains on sale of other collectible assets that has less than one-year holding period will form part of your normal income.
+Gains on sale of other collectible assets that have less than a one-year holding period will form part of your normal income.
 The collectible assets are as follows:

 A capital loss happens when you dispose a capital asset at a value lower than the purchase price.
 A capital loss is deducted from your capital gains and the capital gains tax will be calculated on the net capital value.
 If the capital loss exceeds the capital gains for the year, the difference will be applied in the succeeding year as if the loss incurred was incurred in the next year.